Spanier-Whitehead duality for topological coHochschild homology: Topological CoHochschild Homology

 \begin{prop} Let $\M$ be a combinatorial symmetric monoidal model category.
 Let $C$ be a coassociative coalgebra in $\M$ that is cofibrant as an object in $\M$.
 Then $\cothh^\M(C)$ is weakly equivalent to $\cothh^\MM(C)$. \end{prop}

 \begin{proof} In \cite[3.1]{perouxDKloc}, there is a functor of $\infty$-categories:

 which is the identity on objects in $\MM$.
-Here $\Ww$ denotes the class of weak equivalences in $\M$ restricted to the category of (strictly) coassociative counital coalgebras $\coalg(\M)$ in $\M$.
+Here $\Ww$ denotes the weak equivalences in $\M$ that are also maps in $\coalg(\M_c)$.
 The functor $\iota$ allows one to consider the (strictly) coassociative counital coalgebra $C$ in $\M$ as an $\ee$-coalgebra $\iota(C)$ in the Dwyer-Kan localization of $\M$.
 Since the localization $N(\M_c)\rightarrow \MM$ is a strong symmetric monoidal functor, then by Remark \ref{rem: our cylic bar is the usual one}, \cite[1.3.4.25]{HA}, and Lemma \ref{lem: strong monoidal preserves cyclic bar}, the two definitions of the cyclic cobar complexes agree.
-Thus we can conclude by \cite[1.3.4.23]{HA}, as the homotopy limit of the cyclic cobar construction of $C$ in $\M$ is equivalent to the totalization of the cyclic cobar construction of $\iota(C)$ in the Dwyer-Kan localization of $\M$. \end{proof}
+The desired result follows by \cite[1.3.4.23]{HA}, as the homotopy limit of the cyclic cobar construction of $C$ in $\M$ is equivalent to the totalization of the cyclic cobar construction of $\iota(C)$ in the Dwyer-Kan localization of $\M$. \end{proof}

 \begin{rem} In the proof of Proposition \ref{Prop: def of cothh agrees}, we are not claiming that the $\infty$-category $N(\mathsf{coAlg}(\M_c))[\Wwo]$ is the Dwyer-Kan localization of a model structure on $\coalg(\M)$ as such a model structure may not exist, see Remark \ref{rem: cothh difficult in model categories} below.
 Here we are instead referring to the Dwyer-Kan localization of the $\infty$-category $N(\mathsf{coAlg}(\M_c))$ with respect to the class of edges induced by the weak equivalences $\Ww$, as in \cite[1.3.4.1]{HA}. \end{rem}